Christoph16478/iq/iq_java.md

 ----

-**Write a Java program to check if the given number is a prime number.**
+**Write a Java program to check if the given number is a prime number?**

 You can write a program to divide the given number n, by a number from 2 to n/2 and check the remainder.
 If the remainder is 0, then it’s not a prime number.
 The following example code shows one way to check if a given number is a Prime number: